code-builders/curriculum/ruby/ruby-102.md

 ### `Array`

-An `Array` is an ordered collection of any object
+An `Array` is an ordered collection of any object types

 ```ruby
 [1, "hello", 3.14]